DataBranner/transcription_on_apple/README.md

 ## Workflow

-The workflow I used follows what is described in this [2013 post by Frank Lowney](http://telestreamblog.telestream.net/2013/12/using-dictation-to-turn-recorded-audio-to-text-2/).
+The workflow I used follows what is described in this [2013 post by Frank Lowney](http://telestreamblog.telestream.net/2013/12/using-dictation-to-turn-recorded-audio-to-text-2/) on Lucas Bischofberger's blog.
 Basic steps:

  1. Install Soundflower and Audio Hijack, to handle communication between the audio-playback application and Apple's Dictation tool.
  1. Pipe audio output to Soundflower as "auxiliary device output" in Audio Hijack.